District Committees Overview

 The Cheltenham School District (CSD) School Board of School Directors is organized in a committee structure that allows school administrators to report to their respective committees.
 Each December during Board reorganization, the Board President and Vice President appoint the committee co-chairs.
 Committees focus on broad topics, rather than the day-to-day administrative details of running our schools.

 Committee work enables board members to delve into greater detail than is possible at the full board level.
 In-depth committee work builds governing expertise among board members and provides an opportunity for substantive discussion on key issues affecting our district.
-Committee meetings are open to all residents of Cheltenham Township and are all held in Room 119 at the Administration Building (2000 Ashbourne Rd., Elkins Park), unless otherwise specified.
+Since the district will operate in a 100 percent virtual model for the first semester of the 2020-21 school year, all committee meetings will be virtual and the community can participate at cheltenham.org/zoom and watch at cheltenham.org/stream, Comcast Ch.
+42 or Verizon Ch.
+1960, unless otherwise specified.
 The standing committees are as follows: Communications, Educational Affairs, Facilities, Financial Affairs and Policy.

 (Meets the fourth Thursday of each month at 7 p.m.)